1-factor and cycle covers of cubic graphs: Three 1-factors and the core of a cubic graph

 2) If $|V(G)| \not \equiv 0 \bmod 10$, then $|E(G)| \not \equiv 0 \bmod 15$, and we deduce as above that $G$ has cyclic $k$-core and $k < \frac{1}{5}|E(G)|$.
 Then the statement follows with Theorem \ref{scc_strong_core} $\square$

-Let $G$ be a cubic graph which has a core.
-Clearly, if $G$ has a bridge, then every core of $G$ has a bridge.
+Let $G$ be a cubic graph which has a 1-factor and consequently a core.
+If $G$ has a bridge, then every core of $G$ has a bridge.
 We conjecture that the opposite direction of that statement is true as well and propose two conjectures.